wrnkt/aoc/README.md

 ## How To Use

+### Configuration

+Configure the package scanned for solutions in `application.properties`.

+### Example

 To start solving a new day, follow these steps.
+These steps assume the base configuration in `application.properties`.

 1. Put the input file in `./app/src/main/resources/<year>/<day>.txt`.
 For example, the input file for Day One in 2023 would be